Neotame: Synthesis

-Neotame is synthesized from aspartame through a reductive alkylation with 3,3-dimethyl-butylaldehyde in a palladium catalyst with methanol.
+Neotame is synthesized from aspartame through a reductive alkylation with 3,3-dimethylbutyraldehyde in a palladium catalyst with methanol.
 The stereochemistry of aspartame is conserved during the synthesis and therefore, neotame and aspartame have the same stereochemistry.
 (2S),(3S)-stereoisomer of aspartame is needed to synthesize the (2S),(3S)-stereoisomer of neotame.

 Properties and reactivity

 Neotame has similar stability as aspartame, but has greater stability especially in heated and dairy foods.
 Increased temperature, moisture or pH increase losses, and are the main relevant properties of a food when considering the stability of neotame.
 For example, about 90% of original neotame remains after 8 weeks of storage in pH 3.2 beverages.
-Neotame is especially stable as a dry powder at room temperature and humidity even if mixed with e.g. glucose or maltodextrin, and is relatively inert in foods with reducing sugars like fructose.
+Neotame is especially stable as a dry powder at room temperature and humidity even if mixed with glucose or maltodextrin, and is relatively inert in foods with reducing sugars like fructose.

 Unlike aspartame, neotame doesn't form diketopiperazines via intra-molecular cyclization due to its N-alkyl substitution with 3,3-dimethylbutyl.
 This increases its heat stability.

 Over 1000 g of neotame dissolves in 1 kg of ethanol at 15 °C. At 15 °C the solubility of neotame is 10.6 g/kg in water and 43.6 g/kg in ethyl acetate.
 At 25 °C the solubilities are 12.6 g/kg and 77.0 g/kg, respectively.
 At 40 °C the solubilities are 18.0 g/kg and 238 g/kg, respectively.
 At 50 °C the solubilities are 25.2 g/kg and 872 g/kg, respectively.
 Neotame is acidic and its 0.5 wt% solution has a pH of 5.80.